-This started off as a roasted turmeric cauliflower recipe until I realized how much more vibrant the colour was when you boiled the cauliflower in turmeric-spiced water – it’s fantastic and I still get a kick out of it every time I make it.
+This started off as a roasted turmeric cauliflower recipe until I realized how much more vibrant the color was when you boiled the cauliflower in turmeric-spiced water – it’s fantastic, and I still get a kick out of it every time I make it.

 This was a salad we used to serve at my yoga cafés in London.
-Back then it came with a tahini dressing but over the years I have begun to enjoy it without the need for a dressing.
-I’ve simplified its components so that you really get to taste the sweet coconut and sultanas along with the cauliflower, chickpeas and carrot.
-But if you would like to add a dressing, go ahead and put together a simple tahini and honey-based dressing.
+Back then, it came with a tahini dressing, but over the years, I have begun to enjoy it without the need for a dressing.
+I’ve simplified its components so that you really get to taste the sweet coconut and sultanas along with the cauliflower, chickpeas, and carrot.
+But if you would like to add a dressing, go ahead and put together simple tahini and honey-based dressing.

 ½ teaspoon ground turmeric